HemalathaNK/Matrimony-Application/README.md

 # Matrimony Application

 ## Overview

-This project is a Matrimony Application built using Python and Django for backend operations and HTML, CSS, and JavaScript for the frontend.
-The application allows users to register, create profiles, search for potential matches, and communicate securely.
+The Matrimony Application is a web-based platform that allows users to register, search for potential matches, and manage their profiles.
+It is built using Python, Django, MySQL, HTML, CSS, and JavaScript.

 ## Technologies Used

 __Backend:__ Python, Django

-__Frontend:__ HTML, CSS, JavaScript
+__Frontend:__ HTML, CSS, JavaScript, Boostrap

 __Database:__ MySQL (via MySQL Workbench)

-__IDE:__ VS Code
+__IDE:__ PyCharm

 ## Features